The Caffeine Conundrum

 Many patients miss the ritual of something hot in the morning.
 So for you coffee lovers, my patients have loved Chicory root.
 It has zero caffeine, contains inulin, a prebiotic that helps promote gut health and reduces inflammation.
 Also in a 2017 research study, chicory was found to help improve blood sugar in rats with Type 2 diabetes after eight weeks.
 Sometimes chicory is blended with coffee at coffeehouses so it’s a great way to cut your intake in half if that’s what you’re up for.
 You can also purchase chicory by itself and make it at home.
 One thing to note, women that are pregnant or breastfeeding should avoid chicory altogether.

-For tea lovers, of course there are many, many herbal tea options – from simple chamomile to eccentric red raspberry leaf.
+For tea lovers, of course there are endless herbal tea options – from simple chamomile to eccentric red raspberry leaf.
 Keep in mind that Rooibos Red Tea is naturally caffeine free, and White Tea, which has tons of cancer fighting properties, clocks in at a low 25 mg per cup.

 So, you’ve made it this far.
 Now that you are privy to this information, what will you decide for yourself?
 No choice is right or wrong, just a choice, and now that you are armed with this information you can make an educated choice.